Brands who wish to see greater ROI in their influencer marketing campaigns need to be including Hispanic influencers in the conversation.

 18 Jul 2022 · 2 min read

 Filter creators by brand affinity first

 Affinity data allows you to identify influencers whose audiences are predisposed to like your brand or product.
 Affinity means how much overlap a given profile has with another.
 You can measure affinity of both creators and their audiences.
-If you’d like to learn more about affinity and how it affects the success of your campaigns, watch our Tagger Tip below.
+If you’d like to learn more about affinity and how it affects the success of your campaigns, watch our Tagger Tip video on YouTube.

-Use templates to scale...but make it personal
+Use templates to scale, but make it personal

-When reaching out to a large number of influencers, its important to have the tools you need to scale your outreach.
+When reaching out to a large number of influencers, it's important to have the tools you need to scale your outreach.
 Templates can help marketers efficiently send messages to multiple influencers at once, but those messages won’t have a successful open or reply rate if they read like a template.

-Tagger Tip: pick out 1-3 spots in the template that you can customize to each influencer and call out their work or content.
+An easy way to scale this is to pick out 1-3 spots in the template that you can customize to each influencer and call out their work or content.
 Some examples might be, “We noticed you tagged us in your feed in July and we wanted to reach out,” “I loved the campaign you recently did for X”, “that quote you shared about Y really made me think”, “we really appreciate the work you're doing to raise awareness for Z,” “The whole team is obsessed with your dog Rufus”.

-Whitelabel or Brand your communications
+Whitelabel your communications for brand consistency

 This is a more technical aspect of outreach strategy that makes a big difference in reply rate and ROI.
 Tagger allows our users to white label their communication from our CRM, meaning even though you’re writing, sending, and replying to messages on Tagger’s streamlined influencer marketing platform, it appears to the influencer as though you’re writing a personalized email directly from your inbox to theirs.